delawaremathguy/ShoppingList17/README.md

 * (*13Nov*) Added some buttons to the ContentUnavailableView in the ShoppingListView to add a new item to the shopping list directly, or to navigate over to the AllMyItemsView to pick items there.  ~~this works is regular size classes which uses a NavigationSplitView, but does not (yet) work in compact size classes (which uses a tab views).~~ (*now fixed*)
 * (*13Nov*) Location.append(:Item) now renamed to Location.addToItems(:Item).  a reciprocal Location.removeFromItems(:Item) has been added, and the relationship Location.itemsOptional is now marked `fileprivate`.
+* (*17Nov*) Fixed issue with multi-section list presentations in ShoppingListView and AllMtItemsView not properly persisting display choice in UserDefaults by adding an onChange() modifier to each view.

 ## General App Overview